bmxdemo/bmxproject/logbook/postings/20170802_C_Basin/index.md

 (ignore the colors in the first strip at the top, they are a mistake)

-The regions are as follows:
+The regions are as follows, separated by black strips:

 |Junk|
 |:---:|